cloux/runit-utils/README.md

 	 - Syntax: `svactivate SERVICE [SERVICE ...]` where SERVICE is any directory in _/etc/sv/_
  * svdeactivate - stop services and disable supervision
 	 - Syntax: `svdeactivate SERVICE [SERVICE ...]` where SERVICE is any directory in _/etc/service/_
- * svstat - show status of specific or all supervised services
+ * svstat - show status of supervised services
 	 - Equivalent to `sv status SERVICE` or `sv status /etc/service/*` when run without parameter
+	 - Glob matching works if escaped: `svstat a\* '*s'` returns all services whose names start with 'a' and also services whose names ends with 's' (acpid, agetty-1, dbus).

 ---
 <a href="http://www.wtfpl.net"><img src="http://www.wtfpl.net/wp-content/uploads/2012/12/wtfpl-badge-2.png" align="right"></a>